TEALSK12/2nd-semester-introduction-to-computer-science/lesson_205_lists.md

     3. out-of-bounds: what happened when you tried to index into a list that was too long?
   2. Break for students to practice creating lists.
 Ask them how they would get the last item in a list.
 (Hint use the length function!)
   3. Ask students to write on the board how they got the last element of a list.
 Ask another student to write how they would get the second to last element of the list and so on.
-  4.
+  4. After accessing this element you can change it.
+Practice this in class.
 2. Lab
     1. Practice predicting what casting will do to inputs.
     2. Create a halving program as well as program that halves to whole numbers.
 3. Opportunities for more
-    1. If students are moving quickly, it is possible to introduce the concepts of booleans here.
-Discuss how students would represent binary (0s and 1s).
-In practice these translate to True and False.
-Convert numbers to boolean, and booleans to number.
+    1. If students are moving quickly, start topic of nested lists.

 [Do Now Handout]:https://teals-introcs.gitbooks.io/2nd-semester-introduction-to-computer-science-pri/content/do_now_205.html